When They Look on Him Whom They have Pierced

 . . . a golden bell and a pomegranate, a golden bell and a pomegranate, round about on the skirts of the robe.
 Ex.
 28:34

 The mention of pomegranates brings to mind the office of Priest that the Messiah fulfills.
-The High Priest wore ornaments of pomegranates and bells around the him of their tunics.
-We call this type of bell a camel bell and they don’t have clappers, the gold pomegranates functioned as the clappers for the bells.
+The High Priest wore ornaments of pomegranates and bells around the hem of their tunics.
+We call this type of bell a camel bell; they don’t have clappers.
+The golden pomegranates that are hung between the bells function as the clappers for the bells.

-In the passage the people are now weeping for their Messiah.
-So we have moved from the dispensation of the Law to the dispensation of the Kingdom Age.
-In this Kingdom age we are all are own prophet priest and king.
+In the passage, the people are now weeping for their Messiah.
+So we have moved from the dispensation of Moses to the dispensation of the Kingdom Age.
+In this Kingdom age, we are all to be our own prophet, priest, and king.

 But you are a chosen race, a royal priesthood, a holy nation, God’s own people, that you may declare the wonderful deeds of him who called you out of darkness into his marvelous light.
 1Pet.
 2:9